abhinavkorpal/Linux/README.md

 Unsolicited bulk emailers (UBEs), also knowns as spammers.UBEs use a variety of techniques to hide their real identities, including spoofing IP addresses, forging mail envelopes, and relaying through open SMTP servers.

 unsolicited commercial emailers (UCEs)

+File locking is a mechanism that enforces access to a computer file by only one user or process at any specific time.
+The purpose of locking is to prevent conflicting updates.